open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 [instrumentation-library.gradle](../../gradle/instrumentation-library.gradle) needs to be applied to configure build tooling for the library.

-## Writing unit tests
+## Writing instrumentation tests

-Once the instrumentation is completed, we add unit tests to the `testing` module.
+Once the instrumentation is completed, we add tests to the `testing` module.
 Tests will generally apply to both library and agent instrumentation, with the only difference being how a client or server is initialized.
 In a library test, there will be code calling into the instrumentation API, while in an agent test, it will generally just use the underlying library's API as is.
-Create unit tests in an abstract class with an abstract method that returns an instrumented object like a client.
+Create tests in an abstract class with an abstract method that returns an instrumented object like a client.
 The class should itself extend from `InstrumentationSpecification` to be recognized by Spock and include helper methods for assertions.